ka-chang/StateLegiscraper/README.md

 ├── app.py
 └── environment.yml
  ```
 The `statelegiscraper` directory includes a `states` module, unit tests in `test`, and a `dashboard_helper` function script.
-Data relevant to dashboard and the states module are included in `data` directory.
+Data relevant to dashboard are included in `data` directory.
 The `examples` directory provides example Jupyter notebooks that can help new users learn the ways StateLegiscraper organize scraping and processing.
 A Plotly Dash dashboard can run locally through the `app.py` file (see [Dashboard](https://github.com/ka-chang/StateLegiscraper/blob/main/README.md#dashboard) section below for details.

 ## Installation